dpshorten/CoTETE.jl/README.md

 (such as spike trains or social media post times) in continuous time (that is, without discretising time into bins).
 The advantages of this approach over the historic discrete-time approach include:
-* The continuous-time approach is **provably consistent** --- it is guaranteed to converge to the true value of the TE.
+* The continuous-time approach is **provably consistent** --- it is guaranteed to converge to the true value of the TE in the limit of infinite data.
 The discrete-time estimator is not consistent.
 It is easy to create examples where it does not converge to the true value of the TE.
 * The discrete-time approach is thwarted by having an effective limit on the total number of bins that can be used for history embeddings.
 This means that the user of this approach must choose between